The Complete List of Things to Do in Honolulu with Kids

 Hilton Hawaiian Village Waikiki Beach Resort

 Things you can do with kids on Waikiki Beach include: swimming, going for a walk, building sand castles, and taking surf lessons (for older kids).
-We recommend that you buy a sand castle toys in advance.
-(We’ve linked the one we used here.)
-See our full list of things to do at Waikiki Beach here
+We recommend that you buy sand castle toys in advance.
+(We’ve linked the toys we used.)

 You’ll need to make sure you have an approved sunscreen for Waikiki Beach.
-Some sunscreens harm the waters, so it’s important you bring a reef-safe sunscreen.
-(You can purchase some here.)
+Some sunscreens harm the waters, so it’s important that you bring a reef-safe sunscreen

 2. Attend a Luau